OpenMoji Unicode emoji library: browse named glyph pages

 What is OpenMoji?

 OpenMoji is an open source emoji project led by students and faculty at HfG Schwäbisch Gmünd with external contributors.
-The collection includes thousands of emojis organized with the Unicode Emoji standard in mind, with colored and outlined variants, skin tones, flags, and special interest categories.
-Assets are distributed under the CC BY-SA 4.0 license: free to use with conditions such as attribution and sharing derivatives under the same license, so read the current legal text on openmoji.org before you ship.
+Many informational searches pair a noun with emoji, and openmoji.org maps those intents to library detail routes under openmoji.org/library/ rather than only the homepage.
+The collection includes thousands of emojis aligned with the Unicode Emoji standard, with colored and outlined variants, skin tones, flags, and special interest categories.
+Assets use CC BY-SA 4.0: follow attribution, share-alike, and other duties on openmoji.org before you ship.
 This Uwarp page embeds the official site so you can search, sample, and follow download links next to our other icon tools.

 What you get with OpenMoji